Middlesbrough F.C.: Resurgence, 'Charlton's Champions', and financial crisis (1966–1994)

 New manager Stan Anderson returned the club to the second flight at the first attempt.
 Middlesbrough would not finish below ninth during the next six seasons in the Second Division, finishing 4th (just outside the top three promotion winning places at the time) on three of those occasions.

 In 1973, Jack Charlton took over as manager and guided the team back to the top flight.
-A team led on the pitch by Willie Maddren and Bobby Murdoch, and including a young Graeme Souness, ensured promotion as early as 23 March 1974, and with eight games of the season left, they became runaway champions, finishing with a league record 65 points (based on the 2 points for a win format).
+A team led on the pitch by Willie Maddren and Bobby Murdoch, and including a young Graeme Souness, clinched promotion with seven games to spare, finishing with a then-league record 65 points (based on the 2 points for a win format), 15 points ahead of second-placed Luton Town.
 After a very promising start to their first campaign back in the first division Bob Paisley, manager of eventual runners up Liverpool, tipped Middlesbrough as favourites to win the league, however they ultimately fell short finishing seventh.
 Middlesbrough won their first silverware as a professional side in the 1975–76 season, lifting the Anglo-Scottish Cup in its inaugural season after a two-legged final win over Fulham.

 In 1979, John Neal made the club's first international signing, with Boško Janković arriving from Željezničar Sarajevo.